MCU Connection Guide

 Result Interpretation and Handling

-After executing the command, the terminal will display device IDs similar to the example below:
+After executing the command, the terminal will display a device ID similar to the following (example):

 -

-✅ Ready to Use: If the ID is labeled as
+✅ Ready to use: If the ID is marked as

-⚠️ Requires Firmware Flash: If the ID is labeled as
+⚠️ Firmware needs flashing: If the ID is marked as

 After executing the command, judge based on the actual situation:

-- ✅ Ready to Use: If the displayed ID is labeled as
+- ✅ Ready to use: If the displayed ID is marked as

-Klipperin theApplication:field at the end. - ⚠️ Requires Firmware Flash: If the displayed ID is labeled as
+Klipperin theApplication:field at the end. - ⚠️ Firmware needs flashing: If the displayed ID is marked as

 Total 0 uuids foundis displayed, possible reasons include:- Incorrect CAN network configuration

-- CAN rate mismatch (ensure host, mainboard, and toolboard rates are consistent)
+- CAN speed mismatch (ensure the host, mainboard, and toolboard have the same speed)

-- The ID is already occupied (needs to be blocked in the configuration, then shut down, power off, and restart)
+- The ID is already occupied (needs to be filtered in the configuration, then shut down, power off, and restart)

 After executing the command, the terminal will display the RS232 device path (example):